Novel coronavirus losing potency, says US expert

 He noted that UPMC has successfully treated more than 500 coronavirus patients since March, and in recent weeks fewer patients are requiring ventilators to help them breathe.

-The doctor said that less than four percent of all tests and only 0.2 percent of tests in asymptomatic patients are coming back positive which indicate that the virus is less prevalent in the communities UPMC serves, Mail Online reported.
+The doctor said that less than four percent of all tests and only 0.2 percent of tests in asymptomatic patients are coming back positive which indicate that the virus is less prevalent in the communities UPMC serves.

-The doctors’ findings that the virus could be declining in potency came days after researchers in Italy announced that patients there were showing much smaller amounts of the virus in their system, compared to samples taken during the peak of the crisis in March and April.
+The doctors’ findings that the virus could be declining in potency came days after a researcher in Italy announced that patients there were showing much smaller amounts of the virus in their system, compared to samples taken during the peak of the crisis in March and April.

 Professor Alberto Zangrillo, head of intensive care at Italy’s San Raffaele Hospital in Lombardy, went so far as to say that the virus ‘clinically no longer exists’ during a Sunday interview on state television.